Gonorrhea guide: Etiology and epidemiology

 Surveillance of antimicrobial resistance in gonorrhea

-Antimicrobial-resistant N. gonorrhoeae is a global public health challengeFootnote 3.
+Antimicrobial-resistant N. gonorrhoeae is a significant global public health challengeFootnote 3, posing a serious threat to effective treatment of gonococcal infections and raising the possibility of infections becoming untreatable in the futureFootnote 11.
 Surveillance of AMR in N. gonorrhoeae is crucial to monitor trends and inform efforts to prevent and control its spread.

-In 2018, about 80% of cases were diagnosed using Nucleic Acid Amplification Testing (NAAT).
-As a result, fewer samples are available for susceptibility testing, making it difficult to generate an accurate picture of drug resistanceFootnote 9.
+In 2020, approximately 90% of gonorrhea cases were diagnosed using Nucleic Acid Amplification Testing (NAAT).
+As a result, fewer samples are available for susceptibility testing, making it difficult to generate an accurate picture of drug resistanceFootnote 11.

 The Enhanced Surveillance of Antimicrobial-Resistant Gonorrhea (ESAG) program integrates epidemiologic and treatment failure data into existing laboratory-based monitoring of antimicrobial-resistant N. gonorrhoeae.
 ESAG information enables early identification of drug-resistant gonorrhea and assists in identifying appropriate and effective treatment, which helps prevent its spread.